HobbyTransform/Encoded-Laser-and-LED-Serial-Communication/README.md

 # Encoded-Laser-and-Infrared-Serial-Communication

 This is an arduino library which enables you to use a simple laser or LED to send characters between two arduinos (transmitter arduino with the laser to receiver arduino with a photodiode).
 The pin connection setup is explained in the example skethes included in the library.
+I originally wrote this as part of a netduino robotics project for uni, but I've since modified it to work with an arduino.

 ## What you need:
 - 2 x arduinos with USB cables